 - Require regular third-party efficiency audits of DFPS operations, to include both services provided directly by DFPS as well as those provided under contract with private service providers.

-Using Efficiency Audits to Improve Child Welfare by Andrew C. Brown, Texas Public Policy Foundation (Forthcoming 2020).
+Using Efficiency Audits to Improve Child Welfare by Andrew C. Brown, Texas Public Policy Foundation (Sept.
+2020).

 The Texas Two-Step: Community-Based Care and the Family First Prevention Services Act by Andrew C. Brown and Charissa Huntzinger, Texas Public Policy Foundation (July 2020).